 OKRs are just dreams without grounded key results

 You may be struggling with objectives and key results (OKRs) when getting started.
-The main reason is that you need to reframe the way that leaders provide direction to those on their teams.
+The main reason is that you need to reframe the way leaders provide direction to those on their teams.
 It is going from very specific work output to the customer outcomes they want.

 After setting great objectives you need to measure progress towards those objectives with key results (KRs).
 They must be quantitative and time-bound.
-They are ideally leading indicators of progress and not following business impacting metrics even though the business impact will be top of mind for a team’s leadership.
+They are ideally leading indicators of progress and not following business-impacting metrics even though the business impact will be top of mind for a team’s leadership.

 In this article, I will take you through the stages that teams go through to create great KRs for objectives.
 Before we write the KRs we should have great objectives first rather than creating an objective that fits KRs you already have.
-If you don’t already have them check out this previous article on how to write great ones and the stages of evolution your team will go through.

 The evolution I’ve usually seen in teams first getting started with KRs goes like this:

-1. As initiatives
+- As initiatives

-2. As following, business-impacting metrics
+- As following, business-impacting metrics

-3. As an outcome
+- As an outcome

 As initiatives